International propagation of the Salafi movement and Wahhabism: Individual Saudi nationals

-Saudi intelligence sources estimate that from 1979 to 2001 as many as 25,000 Saudis received military training in Afghanistan and other locations abroad, and many helped in jihad outside of the Kingdom.
+Saudi intelligence sources estimate that from 1979 to 2001, as many as 25,000 Saudis received military training in Afghanistan and other locations abroad, and many helped in jihad outside of the Kingdom.

 According to Saudi analyst Ali al-Ahmed, "more than 6,000 Saudi nationals" have been recruited into al-Qaeda armies in Iraq, Pakistan, Syria, and Yemen "since the Sept.
 11 attacks".
 In Iraq, an estimated 3,000 Saudi nationals, "the majority of foreign fighters", were fighting alongside Al Qaeda in Iraq.

-Debate about the impact of propagation on Salafi-Jihadist insurgencies
+Debate about the impact of propagation on Salafi-jihadist insurgencies

-According to U.S. Army Colonel Thomas F. Lynch III, Sunni Jihadists perpetrated about 700 terror attacks killing roughly 7,000 people; while Shi'a extremists carried out 158 terror attacks causing the deaths of about 3000 people, between 1981 and 2006.
-What connection there is between Wahhabism proper and the ideology of Salafi jihadists such as al-Qaeda who carry out these attacks has been disputed.
-According to many Islamists, Bin Laden and his followers did not identify themselves as Wahhabists.
+According to U.S. Army Colonel Thomas F. Lynch III, Sunni Jihadists perpetrated about 700 terror attacks killing roughly 7,000 people; while Shi'a extremists carried out 158 terror attacks causing the deaths of about 3,000 people, between 1981 and 2006.
+An evaluation of Sunni versus Shi'a terrorist attacks in the period 1981-2006 by Brookings Institution found that:Sunni terrorism in noncombat zones evolved in four overlapping waves.
+Conducted by hundreds of ideologically similar groups, Sunni terrorism has featured continuous, mid‐to‐high intensity operations viewing war against infidels and apostates as a perpetual condition.
+Terrorism by Shi’a groups in non‐combat zones over the same period has been conducted in five discrete campaigns and by two main actors: Iranian state agents from special national paramilitary and intelligence services, and Hezbollah operatives.
+The rationale for terrorism by Shi’a groups over that time frame was tethered tightly to Iranian state and Hezbollah organizational objectives, especially that of state/group survival.What connection there is between Wahhabism proper and the ideology of Salafi jihadists such as al-Qaeda who carry out these attacks has been disputed.
+According to many Islamists, bin Laden and his followers did not identify themselves as Wahhabists.
 Bin Laden identified as a Salafist, but that is not necessarily synonymous with Wahhabism in its entirety.
 Moreover, the Wahhabi ulema of Saudi Arabia had ruled the illegality of all forms of suicide bombings, including in Israel.
 The doctrine of suicide bombings which was justified by Zawahiri in his legal treatises were rejected as heretical by the Wahhabi scholars.
-Jonathan Sozek reports that while Bin Laden self-identified as a Salafist, he was not affiliated with the Wahhabi movement.
+Jonathan Sozek reports that while bin Laden self-identified as a Salafist, he was not affiliated with the Wahhabi movement.